cboettig/ews-review/manuscript-w-refs.md

 intermittency and transients in the coupled Ricker population model..
 Bulletin of mathematical biology 70:1013–31.

-  [Figure 1: Venn diagram repesenting the intersecting domains of rapid regime shifts, bifurcations, and critical slowing down.
-Text in italic are example phenomena that occur in each domain.]: ews-venn.jpg [Figure 3: A system where variance decreases prior to a population collapse. from Schreiber (2003).
+  [Venn diagram representing the intersecting domains of rapid regime shifts, bifurcations, and critical slowing down.
+Labels in italic are example phenomena that occur in each domain.
+Numbers in parentheses refer to each of the sections below describing the domains.]: ews-venn.jpg [A system where variance decreases prior to a population collapse. from Schreiber (2003).
 In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when predation increases beyond a threshold value.
 Left: The population level as a function of predation rate.
 Middle: Variance of the prey population level.
 Note that it *decreases* as predation rate approaches the threshold.
-Right:
-  Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]: schreiber-fig.png
+Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]: schreiber-fig.png
-  [Figure 4: A system where critical slowing down is observed without a critical threshold, from Kéfi et al. (2012).
+  [A system where critical slowing down is observed without a critical threshold, from Kéfi et al. (2012).
 In this model, prey have logistic growth and are subject to predation with a Type III functional response, but there is no bifurcation.
 Instead, average prey population exhibits a smooth response to